UniqueIsem/UniqueIsem/README.md

 ###

 <p align="center">📚I'm a Software Development Engineer student.
-My current focus lies in web development and I'm particulary interested in delving into the realm of Artificial Intelligence.<br><br>🎯Committed to continuous learning and excited obout the prospect of tech's future.</p>
+My current focus lies in web development and I'm particulary interested in delving into the realm of Artificial Intelligence.<br><br>🎯Committed to continuous learning and excited obout tech's future prospect.</p>

 ###